Configure Queries

 In this case, the first positional parameter value is used for the first ? placeholder, the second positional parameter value is used for the second ? placeholder, and so on.

-For more details and examples, including examples using SDKs, see the Prepare Statements for Reuse guide.
+For more information and examples, including examples using SDKs, see the Prepare Statements for Reuse guide.